Explicit decoders using fixed-point amplitude amplification based on QSVT: Main results

-For a given noisy channel $\cN^{C \rarr D}$, the right-hand side of Eq.~(\ref{eq: boundary of comp}) is fixed as a property of the noise.
-Hence, the number of logical qubits, $k$, and that of pre-shared entanglement, $e$, determines which decoder has smaller complexity.
-In general, the generalized YK decoder has an advantage when $e$ is large, and as $e$ becomes smaller, the advantage shifts to the Petz-like decoder.
-To observe this more concretely, we note that $0 \leq e \leq n_{\rm in} - k$.
-When the sender and the receiver pre-share the maximal number of entanglement, i.e., $e = n_{\rm in}- k$, Eq.~(\ref{eq: boundary of comp}) is rephrased as $k \leq \f{1}{2}(n_{\rm in} - n_{\rm out} - \kappa)$.
-In particular, if the input and the output systems of the channel $\cN^{C \rarr D}$ are identical, i.e., $n_{\rm in} = n_{\rm out}$, it reduces to $k \leq \f{1}{2}\kappa$.
-In this case, unless the number of logical qubits exceeds half of the number of the Kraus operators of the noisy channel, the generalized YK decoder has smaller complexity than the Petz-like decoder.
-In contrast, when no entanglement is shared in advance and $e=0$, Eq.~(\ref{eq: boundary of comp}) reduces to $k \leq \kappa - n_{\rm out}$.
-Although whether this holds or not depends on details, there exist cases where the inequality is violated, such as the amplitude damping noise on each qubit independently.
-For such noises or the choice of large $k$, the Petz-like decoder has smaller complexity than the generalized YK decoder.
+For a given noisy channel $\cN^{C \rarr D}$, the right-hand side of Eq.~\eqref{eq: boundary of comp} represents a property of the noise.
+Hence, the number of logical qubits $k$ and that of pre-shared entanglement $b$ determine which decoder has smaller complexity.
+In general, the generalized YK decoder has an advantage when $b$ is large, and as $b$ becomes smaller, the advantage shifts to the Petz-like decoder.
+To observe this more concretely, we note that $0 \leq b \leq n_{\rm in} - k$.
+When the sender and the receiver pre-share the maximal amount of entanglement, i.e., $b = n_{\rm in}- k$, Eq.~\eqref{eq: boundary of comp} is rephrased as $k \leq \f{1}{2}(n_{\rm in} - n_{\rm out} + \kappa)$.
+In particular, if the input and the output systems of the channel $\cN^{C \rarr D}$ are identical, i.e., $n_{\rm in} = n_{\rm out}$, it reduces to

+Hence, the generalized YK decoder has smaller complexity than the Petz-like decoder unless the number of logical qubits exceeds half of the logarithm of the number of Kraus operators of the noisy channel.